George M. Dallas: Tariffs

 Dallas was influential as the presiding officer of the Senate, where he worked to support Polk's agenda and cast several tie-breaking votes.
 Dallas called for the annexation of all of the Oregon Territory and all of Mexico during the Mexican–American War, but was satisfied with compromises that saw the United States annex parts of both areas.
 Though Dallas was unsuccessful in preventing Polk from appointing Buchanan as Secretary of State, he helped convince Polk to appoint Robert J. Walker as Secretary of the Treasury.
 As vice president, Dallas sought to maneuver himself into contention for the presidency in the 1848 election, as Polk had promised to serve only one term.
-However, Dallas's reluctant vote to lower a tariff destroyed much of his base in Pennsylvania, and Dallas's advocacy of popular sovereignty on the question of slavery strengthened opposition against him.
+However, Dallas' reluctant vote to lower a tariff destroyed much of his base in Pennsylvania, and Dallas' advocacy of popular sovereignty on the question of slavery strengthened opposition against him.

 Post-vice presidency (1849–1864)

-In 1856, Franklin Pierce appointed Dallas minister to Great Britain, and he served in that post from February 4, 1856, until the appointment by President Lincoln of Charles F. Adams, who relieved him on 16 May 1861.
-At the very beginning of his diplomatic service in England he was called to act upon the Central American question and the request made by the United States to the British government that Sir John Crampton, the British minister to the United States, should be recalled.
+In 1856, Franklin Pierce appointed Dallas minister to Great Britain.
+He served in that post from February 4, 1856, until the appointment by President Lincoln of Charles F. Adams, who relieved him on May 16, 1861.
+At the very beginning of his diplomatic service in Britain, he was called to act upon the Central American question and the US request that Sir John Crampton, the British minister to the United States, should be recalled.
 Dallas managed these delicate questions in a conciliatory spirit, but without any sacrifice of national dignity, and both were settled amicably.
-At the close of his diplomatic career Dallas returned to private life and took no further part in public affairs except to express condemnation of secession.
+In 1859, following the U.S. Supreme Court's ruling in the Dred Scott decision, Dallas refused Frederick Douglass a passport, on the grounds that Douglass was not a citizen; decades later, in his autobiography, Douglass remarked "This man is now dead and generally forgotten... but I have lived to see myself everywhere recognized as an American citizen."
+At the close of his diplomatic career, Dallas returned to private life.
+He took no further part in public affairs except to express condemnation of secession.

 Death

-Dallas returned to Philadelphia, where he lived until his death from a heart attack on Saturday, December 31, 1864, at the age of 72.
+Dallas returned to Philadelphia, where he lived until his death from a heart attack on December 31, 1864, at the age of 72.
 He is interred at St. Peter's Episcopal churchyard in Philadelphia.

 Legacy

-Dallas County, Iowa, and one of its cities, Dallas Center, Iowa, were named after the Vice President.
-In addition, Dallas County, Arkansas, Dallas County, Missouri, and Dallas County, Texas, were named in his honor.
+Dallas County, Iowa, and one of its cities, Dallas Center, Iowa, were named for Dallas.